Biden, fellow Democrats focus on healthcare in Supreme Court fight

 WASHINGTON/WILMINGTON, Del.
-(Reuters) - Democratic presidential candidate Joe Biden and fellow Democrats on Sunday made it clear that their opposition to President Donald Trump’s Supreme Court nominee, Amy Coney Barrett, will focus on the possibility she could cast a decisive vote to strike down the Obamacare health law.
+(Reuters) - Democratic presidential candidate Joe Biden and fellow Democrats made it clear on Sunday that their opposition to President Donald Trump’s Supreme Court nominee, Amy Coney Barrett, would focus on the possibility she could cast a decisive vote to strike down the Obamacare health law.

 With Republicans controlling the Senate, Democrats have little leverage to prevent a quick vote on Barrett before the Nov.
-3 election and almost no hope of preventing her confirmation.
+3 U.S. presidential election and almost no hope of preventing her confirmation.

-Instead, their attacks appeared aimed at energizing their political base with an issue that is already a talking point for Biden, who gave a speech on the subject in Wilmington, Delaware on Sunday.
+Instead, their attacks appeared aimed at energizing their political base with an issue that is already a talking point for Biden, who gave a speech on the subject in Wilmington, Delaware.

 Barrett could be on the court’s bench for oral arguments on Nov.
 10 in a case in which Trump and his Republican allies are seeking to invalidate the Affordable Care Act (ACA) - the 2010 law popularly known Obamacare.
 That could cost millions of Americans their healthcare coverage as well as protections for pre-existing health conditions.